Videos

 In this video, Matt Petrides, PA-C, explains how to avoid potential intimal damage to the vein.

-Training Videos
+Training Videos and Live Case Videos

 An endoscopic vessel harvesting (EVH) case video featuring Michael Sullivan, PA-C, FAPACVS.
 This video combines an internal picture-in-picture view of the live harvest with an external view that allows the viewers to observe the corresponding hand movements using the Venapax XL System.